datastax/cassandra/src/java/org/apache/cassandra/db/filter/IndexHints.md

   WITH included_indexes = {birth_year_idx}
   AND excluded_indexes = {country_idx, phone_idx};
 ```
-Please note that the query requires ALLOW FILTERING because there is a restriction on the country column,
+Please note that the query requires `ALLOW FILTERING` because there is a restriction on the `country` column,
-but we are explicitly excluding that index.
+and we are explicitly excluding the index on that column.
-Note also that excluding the index on phone is a no-op because there isn’t any restriction on it.
+Note also that excluding the index on `phone` is a no-op because there isn’t any restriction on it.

-It’s guaranteed that the queries will utilize all the included indexes or fail if it’s not possible to do so.
+It’s guaranteed that the queries will utilize all the included indexes, or fail if it’s not possible to do so.
-It will never happen that the query succeeds without using the included indexes.
+It will never happen that a query succeeds without using all the included indexes.
 Queries might fail because the query doesn't have a restriction for those indexes,
 because there is a restriction that could use the index but is not compatible with other restrictions,
 or because the underlying index implementation isn't able to use the index for some reason.

-Excluded indexes will never cause the query to fail unless they reference a non-existent index,
+Excluded indexes will never make the query fail, unless they reference a non-existent index.
-since it’s always possible to exclude an index regardless of the query expressions and index implementation capabilities.
+That's because it’s always possible to exclude an index regardless of the query expressions
+and index implementation capabilities.
-However, excluding indexes might make it necessary to add ALLOW FILTERING to the query.
+However, excluding indexes might make it necessary to add `ALLOW FILTERING` to the query.

-Other than these two sets of included and excluded indexes,
-indexes that are applicable to the query and that are not mentioned in these two sets might or might not be used,
+Indexes that are applicable to the query and that are not mentioned in these two sets of included and excluded indexes
-depending on the index query planner.
+might or might not be used, depending on the index query planner.

 ## Disambiguating queries

 Index hints can also be used to disambiguate queries where a restricted column has multiple indexes that return
 different results.
 For example, we can have analyzed and not-analyzed indexes in the same column.
 An equality query on
-that columns would throw an exception due to the ambiguity:
+that column would throw an exception due to the ambiguity:
 ```
 CREATE TABLE t(k int PRIMARY KEY, v text);
 CREATE CUSTOM INDEX not_analyzed_idx ON t(v) USING 'StorageAttachedIndex';
 CREATE CUSTOM INDEX analyzed_idx ON t(v) USING 'StorageAttachedIndex' WITH OPTIONS = { 'index_analyzer': 'standard' };
 SELECT * FROM t WHERE v = '...'; # rejected query due to ambiguity
 ```
-But if we add hints to prefer or exclude one of the indexes the query will work:
+But the query will work if we add hints to include or exclude one of the indexes:
 ```
 SELECT * FROM t WHERE v = '...'
 WITH included_indexes = {not_analyzed_idx};
 SELECT * FROM t WHERE v = '...'
 WITH included_indexes = {analyzed_idx};
 ```

 ## Unshading queries

 The presence of indexes can shade queries that used to have a different behaviour without indexes.
-The hints can be used to access the previous behaviour.
 For example, an analyzed index will shade `ALLOW FILTERING`'s full-value equality:
 ```
 CREATE TABLE t(k int PRIMARY KEY, v text);
 SELECT * FROM t WHERE v = '...'
-ALLOW FILTERING; # exact equality mathc CREATE CUSTOM INDEX idx ON t(v) USING 'StorageAttachedIndex' WITH OPTIONS = { 'index_analyzer': 'standard' };
+ALLOW FILTERING; # exact equality match CREATE CUSTOM INDEX idx ON t(v) USING 'StorageAttachedIndex' WITH OPTIONS = { 'index_analyzer': 'standard' };
 SELECT * FROM t WHERE v = '...'
 ALLOW FILTERING; # uses the analyzed index, shading the previous query
 ```